 That year, I had hernia surgery (unrelated to all of this, though still not fun!) and then made a 15 hour trip to Shanghai on a mission trip.
 It was almost too much.
 When I returned to the States, I started the process of having the nerves in my SI joints burned to reduce the pain, but the insurance would only pay for four nerves and I needed six!
 The other nerves grew back too quickly.
 In October of 2016, facing another hip surgery and in constant pain, I began to struggle with depression.

 By God’s grace, I didn’t continue down that road, but I did start to seek out online communities of people with chronic pain for support.
 I found a few helpful places to go, but nothing that approached a full-fledged Christian support group.
 We have grief groups, divorce recovery, addiction recovery, etc., but why was there so little for those struggling with chronic pain?
 It was then that an idea to start such a group was planted in my heart.
 About this time, I preached a sermon about dealing with chronic pain and our relationship with God.
 Five people came forward that morning to ask for prayers.
 I was one of them.

-I plan to use this blog as an arm of that ministry.
+I plan to use this website as an arm of that ministry.
 I want to connect hurting people to Jesus through the local church.
-There will be more in the days to come, but for now, I just wanted to share my story.
+If you are reading and don’t struggle with chronic pain, then be thankful, but listen to others.
 There are probably dozens of similar stories in your own sphere of influence.
 Try to listen.
 Withhold judgment and advice.
 Someone that is hurting sometimes just needs to tell their story.